xeoron/Cloak/README.md

     -v --version
     -h --help

-how to access hiden locations?
+How to access hiden locations?
 =====
 Any terminal programs can, which include the following: